|Home | Accessories | Brines | Cook Times | Dictionary | Egg Wash | Frosting | Measures | My BBQ | Sauces|

 Cover with foil. (to prevent sticking, either spray foil with cooking spray or make sure the foil does not touch the top)

 Bake for 25 minutes.
-Remove foil, bake an additional 25-35 minutes until top begins (the very beginning) to brown.
+Remove foil, sprinkle with 1 cup Mozzarella and bake an additional 25-35 minutes until top begins (the very beginning) to brown.
 It will continue to brown a little after you take it out.
 Let cool for 15 minutes before serving.

 * Cento or Tuttorosso brand for instance.
 Packers generally save their ripest, most attractively-colored specimens for use as whole, crushed and diced tomatoes.
 Lesser tomatoes are reserved for use in paste, puree or sauce.
 Read the label.
 Calcium chloride is often added as a firming agent, which limits the tomato's ability to break down during cooking.
 Tomatoes packed in juice (rather than puree or sauce) tend to have less sodium and a fresher flavor. (pour the juice off and reserve to add moisture to sauce as needed)